5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 ![Upgrade arrow](../../../static/image/documentation/tool/upgrade/upgrade-arrow.png)

 If it has a little red tip, that means it detects that a row is an upgrade instead of a purchase and may get XP discount.
-It detects by comparing card name of both sides if they are the same or not.
+It detects by comparing card name of both sides if they are the same or not, and that the right side's XP is higher than the left.

 ### Mark